Man dressed as Joker nabbed after attacking riders on Tokyo train

-TOKYO (REUTERS, AFP) - A 24-year-old man, dressed in the costume of the Joker from the Batman series, attacked passengers on a Tokyo train line on Sunday (Oct 31) evening, injuring 17 people as many partygoers headed into the city centre for Halloween gatherings.
+TOKYO • A 24-year-old man, dressed in the costume of the Joker from the Batman series, attacked passengers on a Tokyo train line yesterday evening, injuring at least 10 people as many partygoers headed into the city centre for Halloween gatherings.

-A man in his 60s was unconscious and in critical condition after being stabbed, while witnesses also said the attacker had spread fluid around the train and started a fire.
+A man in his 60s was unconscious and in critical condition after being stabbed, while witnesses said the attacker also spread fluid around the train and started a fire.

-Another video showed passengers rushing to squeeze out of the train's windows and onto the platform where the train had made an emergency stop.

-"I thought it was a Halloween stunt," one witness told the Yomiuri newspaper, recalling the moment he saw other passengers running in a panic towards his train car.
-"Then, I saw a man walking this way, slowly waving a long knife."
+"I thought it was a Halloween stunt," a witness told the Yomiuri newspaper, recalling the moment he saw other passengers running in a panic towards his train car.
+"Then I saw a man walking this way, slowly waving a long knife."

 He said there was blood on the knife.